Policy and Procedures on SIG Elections

 7. Notification of Results

-After a SIG election is completed, an email message announcing the winners as well as the number of votes for each candidate will be sent to the SIG Chair, each candidate, the SIG Viability Advisor, and the Headquarters SIG Liaison.
+After a SIG election is completed, the election results as well as the number of votes for each candidate will be sent to the SIG's Nominating Committee Chair.
+Once all the candidates have been notified of the election results, an email message announcing the winners will be sent to each candidate, the SIG Viability Advisor, and the Headquarters SIG Liaison.

 8. SIG Elections Schedule

-- 22 April 2016 - Election site goes live.
+- 3 April 2017- 1st Group: Election site goes live.
 SIG members are sent an email notification with voting instructions.
+Eligibile Voter Cut-off Date is 20th March.